bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:04:38

 Yeah, so Adam, there's multiple layers of why this might be very difficult for us to use.
-One is we might want the transaction history, so this is the whole TX outset instead of the
+One is we might want the transaction history, so this is the whole TX outset instead of the UTXO set.

 Speaker 4: 01:04:49

-UTXO set.
 We definitely want that, so we cannot get that?

 Speaker 0: 01:04:55

 We could, but then the size of the database gets larger because you need to store all outputs, not just the unspent ones.
 And so that's the first issue.
-The second
+The second issue is —

 Speaker 4: 01:05:05

-issue is because- But how large?
+But how large?
 Like so large that we cannot run on a server or we can buy that big server for it?
 Come on, like seriously, if this is the issue and we could buy a server for it, like I think it would be worth it because this is the single most problematic thing that we have performance-wise in Wasabi Wallet.
 But this is why we are not like Blue Wallet.